jsgroth/jgenesis/ARCHITECTURE.md

 ### `jgenesis-native-config`

-Contains the code representation of the main config file used by the CLI and GUI.
+Contains the code representation of the configuration file used by the CLI and GUI.

 ### `jgenesis-cli` / `jgenesis-gui`